British Small Animal Veterinary Association (BSAVA)

 Office of Qualifications and Examinations Regulation (Ofqual)

-Ofqual regulates qualifications, examinations and assessments in England and vocational qualifications in Northern Ireland.
+Ofqual regulates qualifications, examinations and assessments in England.

 Search this site to find out about the size, level and content of a regulated qualification.
 You can also search for recognised awarding organisations.